(ONLINE) TEACHING FROM THE HEART: NONVIOLENT COMMUNICATION IN THE CLASSROOM

 - Transform your learning environment!

 This course provides a full social-emotional curriculum based on Nonviolent Communication principles.
 Systems and tools like the Wheel of Choice and Problem-Solving Meetings will help you transform your learning environment.
+You’ll even learn how to use children’s literature to implement Nonviolent Communication in your classroom.

 WHO SHOULD ENROLL